 Garfield is where you can still see more price spread because it’s actively changing, and the mix of original homes, flips, and new infill varies block by block.

-The homelessness crisis is visible downtown.
-“The Zone,” a large encampment, was cleared in 2023, but homelessness remains an ongoing citywide issue rather than one isolated to downtown.
-(City resources: City of Phoenix Downtown Development)
+Homelessness is visible downtown.
+“The Zone,” the large encampment that became nationally discussed, was cleared in 2023, but homelessness remains an ongoing citywide issue rather than one isolated to downtown.

 Walkability and Transportation